How New Age spirituality and sensitive masculinity led to QAnon

 The prevailing figure in the mythopoetic movement is the poet Robert Bly.
 In 1990, Bly, who was in his 60s (he’s now 94), published “Iron John: A Book About Men,” which includes lines like, “Where a man’s wound is, that is where his genius will be.”
 Bly’s idea, told through Jung-influenced archetypes and fairy tales, was that men had been robbed of true masculinity via emotionally withholding fathers who raised soft sons.
 With some reflection — and maybe some banging on drums with other dudes in the forest — they could reclaim their inner Zeuses and thrive.
 The book was sometimes the butt of jokes, but spent over a year on the New York Times bestseller list.
 It was so popular and so part of the New Age canon that I bought a copy as a teenager.
 I thought it seemed a bit corny, like the kind of thing long-haired aging hippie dads of my friends might enjoy.
 But I read it because I knew it was an element of a cultural conversation that I wanted to be a part of.

 The spirit of “Iron John” can still be found in mythopoetic men’s groups.
-Take, for example, Embodied Masculine, a men’s community that offers retreats and coaching.
+Take, for example, The Embodied Men’s Leadership Training, a program that offers retreats and coaching.
 (A representative of the company declined to comment for this article.)
 The retreats promise a lot.
 “In this meticulously held circle of men, you will be both met with compassion and called to deepen,” one description reads, accompanied by images of mostly White men patting each other on the shoulder or sitting atop rocks.
 “Your embodied presence will expand, your relationship to consciousness will deepen, and the sword of your integrity will sharpen.
 You will be challenged, nourished, and given the tools and brotherhood you wish you had found years ago.”
-Sounds enriching, but the wording around Embodied Masculine’s retreats for women has a distinctly anti-feminist flair: “Women, we’ve reached a point in history in which many of you are equalling and surpassing men in earning, personal growth and spiritual capacity. ...
+Sounds enriching, but the wording around a related program for women has a distinctly anti-feminist flair: “Women, we’ve reached a point in history in which many of you are equalling and surpassing men in earning, personal growth and spiritual capacity. ...
 And yet, there is a longing deep in your heart for something more.”

 “As soon as we tie masculinity to spirituality, we turn masculinity into something ‘sacred’ as well as distinct and exclusive of women,” says Leek.
 “I’m not entirely sure that is something that can be done in a way that doesn’t reinforce or naturalize inequalities.”
 These retreats seem to be encouraging strong behavior from a group — White, ruling-class men — who are already the most privileged in our society.
 But you also see this core message about strong men in socially conservative packaging.
 There’s a fear of women getting too powerful and a veneration of the housewife that, frankly, reminds me of the Proud Boys, the alt-right group with a history of violence that believes women are best left at home raising children.

-Note: Correction: An earlier version incorrectly identified the name of the men’s program that offers retreats and coaching.
-It is The Embodied Men’s Leadership Training, not Embodied Masculine.